 In one of my previous articles on can electric cars/trucks tow an RV/trailer, I discussed that when towing with an electric car you should expect the range to be reduced by roughly 50% from its typical range when not towing.
 But why is that?
 Why is the range of an electric car impacted so considerably when towing?
-You will rightly state its the weight of the trailer/RV being towed as a reason for the reduction in range.
+You will rightly state the weight of the trailer/RV being towed is a reason for the reduction in range.
 However, it might not actually be the most significant factor in range reduction.
 Aerodynamic drag/wind resistance may actually be the most significant factor in reducing towing range.

-My intention is to make you aware of the issue of aerodynamic drag while towing so when it comes to purchasing your next trailer/RV along with an electric tow car you are aware of the issue.
+My intention is to make you aware of the issue of aerodynamic drag while towing so that when it comes to purchasing your next trailer/RV along with an electric tow car/truck, you are aware of the issue.

 Introduction To Towing Aerodynamics

 When discussing new RV purchases with my guests over the years, no one has ever stated that part of the reason they purchased a particular RV was due to how aerodynamic it was stated to be over the competition.

-I think the reason is, with an ICE car, while towing may reduce MPG resulting in more frequent fuel stops with a gas/diesel car/truck it just takes a few minutes to fill up.
+I think the reason is, that with an ICE car, while towing may reduce MPG resulting in more frequent fuel stops with a gas/diesel car/truck it just takes a few minutes to fill up.

 Hence, I believe more emphasis will be paid to towing aerodynamics to reduce the frequency of charging stops, as the benefits could be considerable.